YuliyaD1985/Demo-App/README.md

 ## **Recommendations**
 - Implement API testing for faster task data validation.
 - Add additional edge cases for login (e.g., incorrect credentials).
+- Documentation notes:
+  The name of the web application login field is incorrect (Email is specified, it should be Username)